 During March 2012, we decided to dispose of Mood Entertainment since the retail point-of-purchase division no longer formed part of our core focus.
 On May 31, 2013, we completed the sale of substantially all the assets of Mood Entertainment for proceeds of approximately \$2,000.
-As part of the disposition, we are exiting any residual activities, the estimated costs of which have been recorded as part of the loss on the sale of the discontinued operation in the three and six months ended June 30, 2013.
+As part of the disposition, the Company is exiting any residual activities.
+The Company is currently finalising the costs of exit and the closing working capital accounts.